 Liljestrand Foundation was created by the Liljestrand family in 2007 with the vision of preserving Liljestrand House, its site and archives, and making that preservation beneficial to the global community.
 After nearly 8 years of estate settlement challenges, ownership of Liljestrand House was transferred to the Foundation in December 2015.
 The family retains no ownership of the property, the house or the contents.

 Bob Liljestrand is the eldest son of Howard and Betty Liljestrand and serves as President and Founding Director of the Foundation until his passing in 2021.
-Bob’s son Shan Liljestrand currently serves as President of the Foundation and together they oversee the day-to-day operations of the organization, supported by two staff members.
+Bob’s son Shan Liljestrand currently serves as President of the Foundation and together with two staff members, oversee the day-to-day operations of the organization.
 Members of the volunteer Board of Directors provide strategic guidance and support.

 Preservation of the house is made possible through donations and public tour and program revenues.